Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ## 1. Instruction

 AwareSight3 (also known as AW3) is an application management platform designed for industrial vision algorithms.
 It is responsible for device connection, authentication, camera parameter configuration, and the management and deployment of algorithm parameters.
-PalletEye (so called PE) is a built-in algorithm module within the platform, specifically tailored for soft bag and carton unstacking.
+PalletEye (also called PE) is a built-in algorithm module within the platform, specifically tailored for soft bag and carton unstacking.
 Leveraging RGB-D camera data, it delivers capabilities such as pallet cargo recognition, region calibration, hand-eye calibration, grasp pose estimation, and dimension detection.
 It is widely applied in industrial pallet unstacking scenarios.
 This manual serves to guide operators through the entire process of software deployment, device connection, apply for algorithm license, parameter configuration, unstacking function debugging, and template management.

 ### 1.1 Interface overview